 Running your pool pump is one of the standard maintenance procedures you will be tasked with as a pool owner.

-This article will break down how to figure out how long to run your pool pump for, the best times to run your pool pump, and answer some frequently asked questions on this topic.
+Below, I explain how long to run your pool pump for, the best times to run your pool pump, and answer some frequently asked questions on this topic.
 Let’s get started.

 - Calculating your pool’s turnover rate will help you determine how long to run your pool pump.